nikitabhargava/MLCS_Project_2018/README.md

 We have run our scripts on the GPU server 13.90.81.78.
+The data is present on the same server.

 # Raw data for cases and stock price change can be found at path-